Palestinian fedayeen: 1948 to 1956

-Egypt has decided to dispatch her heroes, the disciples of Pharaoh and the sons of Islam and they will cleanse the land of Palestine....There will be no peace on Israel's border because we demand vengeance, and vengeance is Israel's death.

-In 1955, it is reported that 260 Israeli citizens were killed or wounded by the fedayeen.
-Some believe fedayeen attacks contributed to the outbreak of the Suez Crisis; they were cited by Israel as the reason for undertaking the 1956 Sinai Campaign.
-Others argue that Israel "engineered eve-of-war lies and deceptions.... to give Israel the excuse needed to launch its strike", such as presenting a group of "captured fedayeen" to journalists, who were in fact Israeli soldiers.
+In 1955, it is reported that 260 Israeli citizens were killed or wounded in fedayeen terrorist attacks.
+Some believe fedayeen attacks contributed to the outbreak of the Suez Crisis, and the attacks were cited by Israeli government officials as the reason for undertaking the 1956 Sinai campaign.
+Others argue that Israel "engineered eve-of-war lies and deceptions.... to give Israel the excuse needed to launch its strike", such as presenting a group of "captured fedayeen" to journalists who were in fact Israeli soldiers.

-In 1956, Israeli troops entered Khan Yunis in the Egyptian controlled Gaza Strip, conducting house-to-house searches for Palestinian fedayeen and weaponry.
-During this operation, 275 Palestinians were killed, with an additional 111 killed in Israeli raids on the Rafah refugee camp.
-Israel claimed these killings resulted from "refugee resistance", a claim denied by refugees; there were no Israeli casualties.
+In 1956, Israeli troops entered Khan Yunis in the Egyptian-controlled Gaza Strip, conducting house-to-house searches for Palestinian fedayeen and weaponry.
+During the operation, 275 Palestinians were killed, with an additional 111 killed in Israeli raids on the Rafah refugee camp.
+Israeli officials contended the killings resulted from refugee resistance, which Chomsky claims was denied by the refugees themselves.
+There were no Israeli casualties in the raids.

 Suez Crisis

-On 29 October 1956, the first day of Israel's invasion of the Sinai Peninsula, Israeli forces attacked "fedayeen units" in the towns of Ras al-Naqb and Kuntilla.
-Two days later, fedayeen destroyed water pipelines in Kibbutz Ma'ayan along the Lebanese border, and began a campaign of mining in the area which lasted throughout November.
-In the first week of November, similar attacks occurred along the Syrian and Jordanian borders, the Jerusalem corridor and in the Wadi Ara region—although the state armies of both those countries are suspected as the saboteurs.
-On 9 November, four Israeli soldiers were injured after their vehicle was ambushed by fedayeen near the city of Ramla; and several water pipelines and bridges were sabotaged in the Negev.
+On 29 October 1956, the first day of Israel's invasion of the Sinai Peninsula, Israeli forces attacked fedayeen units in the towns of Ras al-Naqb and Kuntilla.
+Two days later, fedayeen destroyed water pipelines in Kibbutz Ma'ayan along the Lebanese border, and began a campaign of mining in the area, which lasted throughout November.
+In the first week of November, similar attacks occurred along the Syrian and Jordanian borders, the Jerusalem corridor, and in the Wadi Ara region—although the state armies of both those countries are suspected as the saboteurs.
+On 9 November, four Israeli soldiers were injured after their vehicle was ambushed by fedayeen near the city of Ramla; several water pipelines and bridges were sabotaged in the Negev.

-During the invasion of Sinai, Israeli forces killed fifty defenseless fedayeen on a lorry in Ras Sudar.
-(Reserve Lieutenant Colonel Saul Ziv told Maariv in 1995 he was haunted by this killing.)
-After Israel took control of the Gaza Strip, dozens of fedayeen were summarily executed, mostly in two separate incidents.
-Sixty-six were killed in screening operations in the area; while a US diplomat estimated that of the 500 fedayeen captured by the Israeli Defense Forces (IDF), "about 30" were killed.
+During the invasion of the Sinai, Israeli forces killed fifty fedayeen on a lorry in Ras Sedr.
+After Israel took control of the Gaza Strip, dozens of fedayeen were killed: Sixty-six were killed in screening operations in the area, and a US diplomat estimated that of the 500 fedayeen captured by the Israel Defense Forces, about 30 were killed.